midoBB/systemd-credentials-vault/README.md

 #### Via Systemd Unit
 LoadCredential=services.%N.secret:/run/vault-credentials.socket

+## Testing
+Supply Vault URL and Token using environment variables: `VAULT_ADDR= VAULT_TOKEN= go test`.
+The test suite connects to Vault, creates an approle, and retrieves a secret via the agent.

 ## Acknowledgments

 - [Damomurf's systemd-credentials-vault](https://github.com/damomurf/systemd-credentials-vault): Provided a template and initial inspiration for extending this Golang application to be more versatile.